jonnydgreen/event-management-service/docs/design.md

 option as it has a stable API, supports TypeScript easily and has everything we need.

-The AAA testing pattern will be used:
+The AAA testing pattern will be used as it a simple and clean way of defining and structuring tests:

 - Arrange
 - Act